Balloon Payment

 Many balloon mortgages are interest-only loans, which means that your monthly payments are only used to pay the interest.

-This arrangement results in a lower monthly payment than a traditional mortgage in most cases.
-You'll defer paying on the principal until the end of your loan term, when you'll make a lump-sum payment.
+This arrangement usually results in a lower monthly payment than a traditional mortgage.
+You defer paying the principal until the end of your loan term, when you make a lump-sum payment.

 Some homeowners prefer a balloon mortgage because it is a more cost-effective way to purchase a home.
 In addition, lower mortgage payments can free up funds in your budget for other expenses.

-Even if your payments are little, the balance will be due at the end of your mortgage term.
-So make sure you have a plan in place to pay off this potentially large expense.
+Even if your payments are low, the balance will be due at the end of your mortgage term.
+So, make sure you have a plan to pay off this potentially large expense.

 Balloon Mortgage: pros & cons